learn-co-curriculum/flatiron-kitchen/README.md

 Keep track of the quantity of ingredients currently on hand.
 Display on each recipe page how many dishes can be made given the existing ingredients.

-Write rspec unit tests to check that your application correctly calculates your ingredients-to-dishes calculator.
+Write rspec unit tests to verify your ingredients-to-dishes calculator.